namakayo/Namina/README.md

 You can only use colors in the palette.

 The order of palette color drawn to the canvas is left->right.

+It is recommended to have less than 8 colors in the palette.
+Large palette can cause lag.
 # Buttons
 | Button | Function |
 | --- | --- |